IQGeo/utils-vscode/README.md

 ## Release Notes

+### 1.0.6
+-   New command to update an IQGeo project based on https://github.com/IQGeo/utils-project-template from the options specified in the .iqgeorc.jsonc configuration file.

 ### 1.0.5
--   Update shortcut for JSDoc command
+-   Update shortcut for JSDoc command.

 ### 1.0.4
 -   Added command to insert JSDoc for a function or class definition.